 There are plenty of websites available to students that can assist them in finding the perfect internship.

-- LinkedIn.com is always a great resource for professionals throughout their careers.
+- LinkedIn.com: Always a great resource for professionals throughout their careers.
 It provides students with a way to create connections that will be helpful down the road.
 Students can search for internships by simply navigating to the jobs page and typing “internship” into the search box.
 You could refine the search by adding words such as “cybersecurity internship” or “risk management internship”.

-- Internships.com is another fantastic option to locate cybersecurity internships is the website Internships.com.
+- Internships.com: Another fantastic option to locate cybersecurity internships is the website Internships.com.
 This website allows students to type in keywords and locations.
 For example, students who are interested in a computer forensics career in New York City could do a search using the keywords “computer forensics” and the location of New York City.

-- Glassdoor.com can provide many benefits to students including the ability to instantly check salaries and find employee reviews of potential employers.
+- Glassdoor.com: Provides many benefits to students including the ability to instantly check salaries and find employee reviews of potential employers.
 Glassdoor can also help students locate internships and can also help them locate full-time jobs when the time is right.

 Some of the requirements for this internship include: